openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 Use the `-listtests` option.

     $ jtreg -listtests test/langtools/jdk/javadoc/doclet

+### Why are there extra `\` characters in the output from a test in a .jtr file? {#jtr-encoding}

+By design, the contents of a `.jtr` file, including any output from tests, is represented in a way that can be read back in again by `jtreg` and related tools.
+To that end, characters that are not standard ASCII characters (printable characters, and `CR`, `LF`, `SP`, `HT`) are encoded with escape sequences..
+Characters outside that set are represented by `\uXXXX`, and `\` itself as written as `\\`.
+Anyone viewing the contents of a `.jtr` directly, such as in a plain-text editor, or using command-line tools like `grep` need to be aware of that encoding and take it into account.

+To view the unencoded output from a test that has been recorded in a `.jtr` file, use the `jtreg` `-show:name` option.

+    $ jtreg -w:/path/to/work-dir -show:System.out /path/to/test

+The `-show` option can also be used to see the `rerun` script that is provided in the `.jtr` file, and which may also contain escape sequences.
+This script allows you to [rerun the test stand-alone](#rerun), without the use of the `jtreg` infrastructure.

+### What names can I use with the `-show` option

+All recent versions of `jtreg` accept the name of an output stream as the name.

+    $ jtreg ...  -show:stream-name ...

+The name of each output stream appears after a series of dashes and before a colon `:` in the `.jtr` file.
+For example, here is a heading for a stream named `System.out`:

+    ----------System.out:(1/501)----------

+More recent versions (6.2 onwards) support an optional section name as well.
+See the command-line help for specific details in the version you are using.

+    $ jtreg ... -show:section-name/stream-name

+The name of all the sections appear in the `testresult` part of the `.jtr` file, and individually after `#section:` at the beginning of each section.
+For example,

+    sections=script_messages build compile build main

+    #section:compile

 ### Can I verify the correctness of test descriptions without actually running the tests?